Last night, I watched a Japanese vampire film called Higanjima, which is based on a manga book series of the same name.

 Those things said, the film is still pretty much on solid “trapped teen” slasher grounds when, 82 minutes into the film, a new set of characters is introduced; and that introduction and the segment that follows robs the film of most of its momentum (which did not amount to much in the first place).
 The melodramatic teenage angst that had already been a burden to the film so far, now gets intensified and becomes increasingly whiney.

 From that slowed-down section the film moves on into a very prolonged final battle which is marred by really bad CGI.
-All the slow elements and the prolonged end battle(s) add up to a two hour runnning time.
-And that time is not used well at all: there are two key characters we know absolutely nothing about; also the main villain likewise has no back-story at all.
-Neither does the film offer any mythology or lore regarding vampires.
-And there is one important sub-plot that is hinted at but never developed.
+With all the slow elements and the prolonged end battle(s) the film ends up with a total runnning time of two hours.
+And that time is not used well at all: there are two key characters we know absolutely nothing about; likewise, the main villain also has no back-story whatsoever.
+Nor does the film offer any mythology or lore regarding these vampires.
+And then there is one important sub-plot that is hinted at but never developed.
 With two hours running time (and many scenes that feel more like fillers than anything else), the film should have managed to find the time to shed some light on those back story elements.

 Many of the problems mentioned betray the fact that this is based on a series of mangas.
 For such serialised material, a TV show often seems to be the more appropriate form of adaptation.
 And with Higanjima, they took that route in 2013, rebooting the material only four years after this film’s release.